DannyGersh/exercises/README.md

-the latex compilation process is as follows: raw text -> pdf -> svg -> cropped svg. this ensures the user while have access to all latex capabilities and the most accurate results. although it is a slightly slow process, it is handled in the background so when the user clicks submit, everything is ready. there are banned latex keywords and a time limit for compilation as a security measure, for avoiding un proper latex.
+the latex compilation process is as follows: raw text -> pdf -> svg -> cropped svg. this ensures the user while have access to all latex capabilities and the most accurate results. although it is a slightly slow process, it is handled in a new proccess on the server in the background so when the user clicks submit, everything is ready. there are banned latex keywords and a time limit for compilation as a security measure, for avoiding un proper latex. also there are strict permissions on the server file system, and the docker container only have access to the shared volume dir, so if there is a problem, it is easy to restore the system.

 every page of the website is a separate react application. when requested a page, the server sends the index.html of the compiled react app. this file contains all of the static contents of the page. each "index.html" file is named after the page it represent. the dynamic content is passed in json format via the django api (not directly, as a mesure of defence from Cross-Site Scripting).